Panoskontos/Sorting-Algorithms-in-Python/README.md

 - 5.873 times faster than Bubble Sort
 - 3.627 times faster than Insertion Sort
 - almost 2.5 times faster than Merge Sort

+However we should always take into account it's space complexity and lack of stability